nicodv/kmodes/README.rst

 _____________________

 The k-modes algorithm accepts :code:`np.NaN` values as missing values in the :code:`X` matrix.
+However, users are strongly suggested to consider filling in the missing data themselves in a way that makes sense for the problem at hand.
+This is especially important in case of many missing values.

-When fitting the model, these values are encoded into their own category (let's call it "unknown values").
+The k-modes algorithm currently handles missing data as follows.
+When fitting the model, :code:`np.NaN` values are encoded into their own category (let's call it "unknown values").
 When predicting, the model treats any values in :code:`X` that (1) it has not seen before during training, or (2) are missing, as being a member of the "unknown values" category.
 Simply put, the algorithm treats any missing / unseen data as matching with each other but mismatching with non-missing / seen data when determining similarity between points.

 The k-prototypes also accepts :code:`np.NaN` values as missing values for the categorical variables, but does *not* accept missing values for the